dannyash9987/Estill-County-Resource-Hub/kb/index.md

 # Where can Local Gov. be found?

-Write short, step‑by‑step guides your classmates can follow.
-Start with:
-- Password reset
+Where can I get more information from my local Gov?
-- Printer triage
+- Online
-- Lab login
+- Office

-**Alignment:** [Help Desk Operations 110102] [Bullets: 5, 7, 12]
+- Social Media - Same As Online